thejsway/thejsway/manuscript/chapter07.md

 ## TL;DR

-* An **array** represents a set of elements.
+* An **array** represents a list of elements.
 A JavaScript array is an object that has special properties, like `length` to access its size (number of elements).

 * You can think of an array as a set of boxes, each storing a specific value and associated with a number called its **index**.
 The first element of an array will be index number 0 - not 1.